prajwal-2201/Predicting-and-Analyzing-Air-Quality-Patterns/README.md

 ---

 ## Files in This Repository
-- `air_quality_analysis.ipynb`: The main Colab Notebook containing all code for the analysis and modeling.
+- `Air_quality.ipynb`: The main Colab Notebook containing all code for the analysis and modeling.
 - `AirQuality.csv`: The raw dataset used for this project.
 - `requirements.txt`: A list of required Python packages for easy installation.
 - `REPORT.pdf`: One-Page Write-up
 - `README.md`: This file.